SirArnoldB/EduCompanio/milestones/milestone1.md

 ## Checklist

 This unit, be sure to complete all tasks listed below.
+To complete a task, place an `x` between the brackets.

 - [ ] Read and understand all required features
   - [ ] Understand you **must** implement **all** baseline features and **two** custom features